partyistic/team-agreement/README.md

 - What is your plan if you start to fall behind?

-  **Talk with the leader and explain my situation**
+  **Talk with the leader and explain my situation.**

 - How will you communicate after hours and on the weekend?

-  **Our day off will be on Friday to have a good rest and study more. and communicate using slack**
+  **Our day off will be on Friday to have a good rest and study more. and communicate using slack.**

 - What is your strategy for ensuring everyone’s voice is heard?

-  **Each one will let the others talking about their opinion and listen to them carefully**
+  **Each one will let the others talking about their opinion and listen to them carefully.**

 - How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-  **Respect them even if we have different opinions**
+  **Respect them even if we have different opinions.**

 &nbsp;